 |There are 156 lenses available for the body||There are 152 lenses available for the body|

-Those looking to get a camera probably won’t need a 50-megapixel camera especially since the Canon 5DS was designed to bridge both professionals and beginners.
+Those looking to get a camera probably won’t need a 50MP camera especially since the Canon EOS 5DS was designed to bridge both professionals and beginners.
 There is a high chance beginners won’t mind much about the megapixels.
 Since the camera’s megapixels is one of its main features, this importance is probably directed to those with a bit more experience.
-The Canon 5DS is put in a middle-ground when it comes to its worth.
+The Canon EOS 5DS is put in a middle-ground when it comes to its worth.
 Of course, the amount of megapixels it produces and full-frame has a huge impact along with its cheaper price.

-Landscape photographers might be keen of the Canon 5DS as it will allow them to make images larger.
-Wedding photographers and photojournalists will like the camera as well with its increased resolution over the 5D III.
+Landscape photographers might be keen of the Canon EOS 5DS as it will allow them to make images larger.
+Wedding photographers and photojournalists will like the camera as well with its increased resolution over the 5D Mark III.
 When it comes to actions, the 5DS has a precise autofocus system so sports or actions photographers will find this super beneficial.

 Depending on what your needs are or simply what you want in a camera, the Canon EOS 5DS will without a doubt give you incredible photos.
 Although, be aware that the video quality is good but not great.
 So if you’re looking for a video-focused camera, this one isn’t it.